-Real Talk is a campaign created by local teens for teens and parents to start conversations about underage drinking.
-Real Talk hopes to change the social norms and attitudes around underage drinking.
+Real Talk is a campaign created by local teens for teens and parents to start conversations about drugs and alcohol.
+Real Talk hopes to change the social norms and attitudes around substance use.

-There are a variety of reasons teenagers experiment with alcohol, but some of the most common reasons include:
+There are a variety of reasons teenagers experiment with alcohol and drugs, but some of the most common reasons include:

-- Stress- teens who are stressed may turn to alcohol to cope, instead encourage them to find healthy coping mechanisms.
+- Stress- teens who are stressed may turn to substances to cope, instead encourage them to find healthy coping mechanisms.

 - Peer pressure- not only are teens pressured by their peers, but with social media at their fingertips teens are feeling the pressure to look and act like their favorite celebrities

-- Transitions- transitions can be difficult to navigate and teens may seek alcohol as a solution.
+- Transitions- transitions can be difficult to navigate and teens may seek alcohol or other substances as a solution.
 Moving from middle school to high school, going through a break-up, or moving can put strain on a teen.

-Students click HERE to learn more about alcohol misuse.
+Students click HERE to learn more about substance misuse.